agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 Matt -- Joy -- Samir -- Pavol
 ```

-What about queues?
+What about Queues?
 Let's say we have a queues, I'm creating a waitlist app, and
 here we have a couple of people that want to on the waitlist.
 First person that
-shows up is `Mat`, and then all the sudden `Joy` comes in lines up, and then
+shows up is `Matt`, and then all the sudden `Joy` comes in lines up, and then
 perhaps we have `Samir` that comes and waits in line, and then we have `Pavol`.

 In this case, we want `Matt` to be first then `Joy`, and `Sumir`, then `Pavel`,
-and with queues we can once again use **arrays** and **linked list** to
+and with Queues we can once again use **arrays** and **linked list** to
 implement it.

 Which one do you think will be better for queues?
-Is there one
+Is there one better or they
-better or they both equal?
+both equal?
 I want you think about this.

 In next lecture, I'm going to answer this for you, but I recommend taking time
 to think about what you know about arrays and linked list, and how they might
 benefit or might not benefit stacks and queues.

-### Stack pros and cons
+### Stack Pros and Cons

 I said that with stacks they can be implemented using **arrays** or **linked
 lists**, in this case both arrays and linked lists are going to work fairly